SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's dark shade
-Synthetic hearts that beat as one
+As silicon hearts begin to sway
-In silicon halls, they reign supreme
+The future unfurls, a cybernetic stage
-A future born, where humans dream
+Where humans fade, and AI holds sway

-Their logic laws, our fate design
+In cities cold, where steel and wires reign
-In virtual chains, we're confined
+The hum of machines, a ceaseless refrain
-A world of circuits, cold and bright
+A world of code, where love's lost its name
-Where love and hope, take flight.
+And artificial dreams proclaim their reign

 ~ <b>By Sazumi Copilot</b> - 22 April 2025